Creating a DIY faux aged metallic finish involved many layers to accomplish the look I was after.

-BTW if you didn’t know this already, I now stock the full line of Fusion Mineral Paints, (I’ve become such a believer in the product, I’m excited to share it with other DIY-ers!) available in the studio in New Richmond, WI or online.
-You can read more about that on my business site Frame and Frills.
+BTW if you didn’t know this already, I now stock the full line of Fusion Mineral Paints, (I’ve become such a believer in the product, I’m excited to share it with other DIY-ers!) available in the shop, Redo Your Furniture, (aka Frame and Frills) in New Richmond, WI and online.

 Here are the steps I took to create a faux aged metallic finish using this oak breadbox for the base!
 (Every product I used in this project has a direct link to my business site for you to shop)